keithlegg/gnelscript/README.md

        -  point_ops        - points, polygons, and objects, the "brains" of geometry processing
        -  point_ops_2d     - 2d points, polygons
        -  obj2d            - data structure for 2D models.
 Inherits all the other stuff
-       -  obj25d           - data structure for 2.5D models.
-Inherits all the other stuff
        -  obj3d            - data structure for 3D models.
 Inherits all the other stuff
        -  raster_ops       - image manipulation with PIL, framebuffer
        -  render           - brain dead simple 3D rendering, examples of using pygfx modules to build a 3D render